Cooking (Recipes)

 - Cut and thoroughly wash fresh broccoli.

 - Steam the broccoli and frozen cauliflower briefly until they are tender-crisp.
-I use a steaming insert and steam them over the pot with the Beluga lentils (this reduces the cooking time to 26 minutes).
+I use a steaming insert and steam them over the pot with the Beluga lentils (reduces cooking time to 26 minutes).

 - Drain the broccoli and cauliflower, let them cool, and add them to a large pot with the lentils.